Grant-in-Aid

 Allowable Expenses

-Doctoral applicants.
-Unusual expenses incurred in connection with doctoral dissertation research, such as travel to special libraries or laboratories, payments to consultants, specialized equipment, and duplication of vital materials needed for writing the dissertation.
+For GiA Research applicants, unusual expenses include those incurred in connection with thesis, project, or dissertation research, such as special library or laboratory access, payments to consultants, specialized equipment, and duplication of vital materials.

 Expenses not supported include normal living expenses, tuition, routine laboratory supplies, and computers.

-In the case of requests for equipment, the Director of Graduate Studies must verify that neither the equipment requested nor the total funds are available for its purchase.
+In the case of requests for equipment, the Director of Graduate Studies, or their designee, must verify that neither the equipment requested, nor the total funds, are available for its purchase.
 If an application is funded for an amount less than that necessary to purchase the equipment, the department will be responsible for supplying the additional funds.
 At the completion of the project, the equipment must remain with the department and be made available for future research projects by other graduate students.

 Note: student-purchased equipment remains with the student.